1926 Census Goes Live: Ireland Steps Back in Time as Three Million Lives Revealed

 What's Next

-The National Archives has indicated that the database will be continuously improved.
-The accompanying exhibition at Dublin Castle is expected to run for several months.
-The census records are freely accessible online.
-Further details are available at Irish Mirror.
+The National Archives has indicated that the database will be continuously improved and expanded with additional contextual information.
+The accompanying exhibition at Dublin Castle is expected to draw significant visitor numbers throughout its run to August 2027.
+Full access to the census records is available at the National Archives of Ireland, while further details on the government's investment in the project are available via Gov.ie.